Eso Es La Vida Exhibition

 In preparation for the August 9th, 2023 opening of the Eso Es La Vida exhibition, two big parts needed to be completed:

-2. Collaborate with Estudio Herrera, one of the showcased designers, to fabricate parts of their installation: a 3D map of La Ruta de la Amistad and 12 letterforms of the El Chopo typeface.
+2. Collaborate with Estudio Herrera—one of the featured designers—to fabricate elements of their installation, including a 3D map of La Ruta de la Amistad and twelve letterforms from the El Chopo typeface.

-Concurrently, I researched a fabrication process for the three different sets of 12” letterforms of the El Chopo typeface and the 72” La Ruta de la Amistad.
+I researched fabrication methods for three sets of 12” El Chopo letterforms and a 72” La Ruta de la Amistad letterform, consulting with experts at the ArtCenter Model Shop and 3D Lab to evaluate different production approaches.

 La Ruta de la Amistad

-For La Ruta de la Amistad, I created numerous samples with changes across finishes (Flat, Matte, and Satin) and textures (sand and orange peel).
+For La Ruta de la Amistad, I produced multiple samples exploring variations in finishes (flat, matte, and satin) and surface textures (sand and orange peel).

 Sand